MrHydralisk/Complementary-Odyssey/README.md

 ### Vac Barrier Roof Projector and Vac Barrier Roof

 A device that can power vac barrier on the vac roof, which allow shuttles, drop pods and light through.
 Powered vac roof will prevent oxygen leaks, weather effects and temperature change.
 Size and Offset of projection barrier can be adjusted with up to 16 tiles total.
 When projector not powered vac roof act as if there is no roof.

+### Extendable Bridge

+No longer need to build bridges after each landing.
+Can be extended and retracted, when needed.
+Can deploy tiles over water, emptyness of space and anything normal bridges can.
+Can be installed anywhere, even under doors or walls for compactness.

 ## Links